Jimi Hendrix: Alcohol

+LSD and other substances

 Roby and Schreiber assert that Hendrix first used LSD when he met Linda Keith in late 1966.
-Shapiro and Glebbeek, however, assert that Hendrix used it in June 1967 at the earliest while attending the Monterey Pop Festival.
+Shapiro and Glebbeek, however, contends that Hendrix used it in June 1967 at the earliest while attending the Monterey Pop Festival.
 According to Hendrix biographer Charles Cross, the subject of drugs came up one evening in 1966 at Keith's New York apartment.
 One of Keith's friends offered Hendrix "acid", a street name for LSD, but Hendrix asked for LSD instead, showing what Cross describes as "his naivete and his complete inexperience with psychedelics".
 Before that, Hendrix had only sporadically used drugs, including cannabis, hashish, amphetamines, and occasionally cocaine.
 After 1967, he regularly used cannabis, hashish, LSD, and amphetamines, particularly while touring.
 According to Cross, "few stars were as closely associated with the drug culture as Jimi".

-Drug abuse and violence
+Violent behavior

 When Hendrix drank to excess or mixed drugs with alcohol, often he became angry and violent.
 His friend Herbie Worthington said Hendrix "simply turned into a bastard" when he drank.
 According to friend Sharon Lawrence, liquor "set off a bottled-up anger, a destructive fury he almost never displayed otherwise".

 In January 1968, the Experience travelled to Sweden to start a one-week tour of Europe.
 During the early morning hours of the first day, Hendrix got into a drunken brawl in the Hotel Opalen in Gothenburg, smashing a plate-glass window and injuring his right hand, for which he received medical treatment.
 The incident culminated in his arrest and release, pending a court appearance that resulted in a large fine.

 In 1969, Hendrix rented a house in Benedict Canyon, California, that was burglarized.
 Later, while under the influence of drugs and alcohol, he accused his friend Paul Caruso of the theft, threw punches and stones at him, and chased him away from his house.
 A few days later Hendrix hit his girlfriend, Carmen Borrero, above her eye with a vodka bottle during a drunken, jealous rage, and gave her a cut that required stitches.